► Full debrief on new BMW iX SUV

 The iX5 will be based on the iNext concept car is a significant concept car for the BMW Group, because its technology, design and packaging is a showcase for the company’s future plans, particularly in terms of electrification, connectivity and autonomous driving.

-Like the BMW Vision Dynamics concept (previewing the upcoming i4) and the more recent iX3, the iNext is dominated by a tall, conjoined-kidney grille, which looks set to be a signature of BMW’s electric range.
+Like the BMW Vision Dynamics concept (which previews the upcoming i4) and the more recent iX3, the iNext is dominated by a tall, conjoined-kidney grille, which looks set to be a signature of BMW’s electric range.

 The windscreen flows unbroken into a panoramic glass roof, designed to fill the interior with as much light as possible.

-It’s a very big car, with proportions described by BMW as being between the X5 and X6, but it looks even bigger in person.
+It’s a very big car, with proportions described by BMW as being between the X5 and X6, but it looks even bigger in the metal.
 There’s no B-pillar, the central strength formed by an overlap between the front and rear doors.
-The doors themselves are enormous, the rears being reverse-hinged coach doors, and there are no conventional doorhandles, replaced by gesture sensors.
+The doors themselves are enormous, the rears being reverse-hinged coach doors, and there are no conventional handles, replaced by gesture sensors.

 Likewise there are no door mirrors, replaced by cameras in true concept car style.